tomheaton/mcjty-website/www/docs/1.14-1.15-1.16/ep4.md

 }
 ```

 In the container we store the inventory of the player (as we need to manipulate player inventory slots too) and the inventory of our tile entity (the item handler we created the previous episode).
-For every slot that we want to manipulate we call addSlot() with SlotItemHandler which is a conveniant way to wrap an IItemHandler to a slot (added by Forge).
+For every slot that we want to manipulate we call addSlot() with SlotItemHandler which is a convenient way to wrap an IItemHandler to a slot (added by Forge).
 In canInteractWith we test if the player is near enough to the block to open the inventory.

 We also need a container type (FIRSTBLOCK_CONTAINER) that we add to ModBlocks and register in your main class:

 ```java
 public class ModBlocks {